secretstartups/handbook/content/handbook/marketing/events/_index.md

 Save event images and headers here: Save images for featured events [here](https://gitlab.com/gitlab-com/marketing/digital-experience/buyer-experience/-/tree/main/static/nuxt-images/events)

-If you don't have merge permissions, or if you're having trouble with the pipeline, you can assign an [Engineer on the Digital Experience team](/handbook/marketing/digital-experience/) (commonly, `@lduggan`) to be a **Reviewer** on the MR, or post in #digital-experience-team on slack.
+If you don't have merge permissions, or if you're having trouble with the pipeline, you can assign an [Engineer on the Digital Experience team](https://about.gitlab.com/handbook/marketing/digital-experience/) (commonly, `@lduggan`) to be a **Reviewer** on the MR, or post in #digital-experience-team on slack.

 ### Details to be included (all of which are mandatory in order for your MR to pass the build):

-{:.no_toc}

 - **Topic** - Name of the event you would like to add
 - **Type** - Please choose one of the following: `Diversity`, `Conference`,